metayeti/YABS.js/README.md

   ]
 ```

 Sometimes we may want to use the same header across many output files.
-In this case we can add a `"headers"` entry to the build instructions file:
+If that is the case, we may add a shared `"headers"` entry to the build instructions file:

 ```JSON
   "headers": {